SMSPIRITUALITY—MEDIA

 The two maṇḍalas and the cosmic Buddha

 Shingon doctrine is organised around the two maṇḍalas Kūkai brought back from Chang'an.
-The Diamond Realm (Kongōkai, Vajradhātu) maṇḍala derives from the Vajraśekhara-sūtra and presents the awakened nature under nine sub-maṇḍalas keyed to the cognitive transformations the path effects.
-The Womb Realm (Taizōkai, Garbhadhātu) maṇḍala derives from the Mahāvairocana-sūtra and presents the same awakened nature as the structural ground out of which every sentient being's experience already arises.
-The two are read together as the non-duality of the two maṇḍalasryōbu funi — a single architecture seen from the two complementary angles of the path that uncovers and the ground that is uncovered.
-The cosmic figure both maṇḍalas centre is Mahāvairocana (Japanese Dainichi Nyorai, the Great Sun Buddha) — the [dharmakāya](lexicon:dharmakaya) Buddha read not as a historical figure but as the unconditioned awakened nature appearing as the structure of phenomena itself.
-Shingon's distinctive claim — the doctrine of sokushin jōbutsu, attaining buddhahood in this very body — follows from the architecture: if the practitioner's body, speech and mind are already not other than Mahāvairocana's, then the three secrets (sanmitsu) of mudrā (body), mantra (speech) and visualisation (mind) are not techniques for producing awakening but the operation of the awakening that has been there the whole time.
+The Diamond Realm (Kongōkai, Vajradhātu) maṇḍala derives from the Vajraśekhara-sūtra.
+It presents the awakened nature across nine sub-maṇḍalas, each keyed to a cognitive transformation the path produces.
+The Womb Realm (Taizōkai, Garbhadhātu) maṇḍala derives from the Mahāvairocana-sūtra and presents the same awakened nature as the structural ground from which every sentient being's experience already arises.
+The two are read together as the non-duality of the two maṇḍalas (ryōbu funi): a single architecture seen from two complementary angles, the path that uncovers and the ground that is uncovered.
+The cosmic figure both maṇḍalas centre is Mahāvairocana (Japanese Dainichi Nyorai, the Great Sun Buddha): the [dharmakāya](lexicon:dharmakaya) Buddha understood not as a historical figure but as the unconditioned awakened nature appearing as the structure of phenomena itself.
+Shingon's distinctive doctrine, sokushin jōbutsu (attaining buddhahood in this very body), follows from this architecture.
+If the practitioner's body, speech and mind are already not other than Mahāvairocana's, then the three secrets (sanmitsu) of mudrā (body), mantra (speech) and visualisation (mind) are not techniques for producing awakening but the operation of the awakening that has been there the whole time.

 Practice: the three secrets and the henro

 Shingon practice operates the three secrets together.
 The hands form the mudrās of the deity invoked; the voice recites the deity's mantra and the longer dhāraṇī preserved across the Mahāvairocana and Vajraśekhara cycles; the mind holds the deity's iconographic form in disciplined visualisation.
-The principal ritual frame is the jūhachidōthe eighteen-stage rite — an ordered sequence of mudrā, mantra and visualisation through which the practitioner sets up the ritual space, invokes the deity, makes offerings, recognises the non-duality of practitioner and deity, and dissolves the ritual scaffolding back into the unconditioned ground.
+The principal ritual frame is the jūhachidō (the eighteen-stage rite): an ordered sequence of mudrā, mantra and visualisation through which the practitioner sets up the ritual space, invokes the deity, makes offerings, recognises the non-duality of practitioner and deity, and dissolves the ritual scaffolding back into the unconditioned ground.
 The longer goma fire ritual extends the same architecture into ceremonial form.
-Outside the temple, the school's most distinctive practical extension is the henro — the eighty-eight-temple pilgrimage of Shikoku, the island where Kūkai was born — a circumambulation of approximately twelve hundred kilometres that several hundred thousand lay pilgrims walk or partly walk every year, each temple keyed to one of Kūkai's biographical sites and to one of the eighty-eight Buddhas or bodhisattvas the school's iconography catalogues.
-The pilgrim wears a white robe inscribed dōgyō ninintwo travelling together — and the second of the two travellers is Kūkai.
+Outside the temple, the school's most distinctive practical extension is the henro, the eighty-eight-temple pilgrimage of Shikoku, the island where Kūkai was born.
+The route covers approximately twelve hundred kilometres; several hundred thousand lay pilgrims walk or partly walk it every year.
+Each temple is keyed to one of Kūkai's biographical sites and to one of the eighty-eight Buddhas or bodhisattvas in the school's iconography.
+The pilgrim wears a white robe inscribed dōgyō ninin (two travelling together), and the second of the two travellers is Kūkai.
 The pilgrimage is, in practical Japanese religious life, the largest single populated form Shingon takes.

 Why it isn't yet in the index